Uthara-art/ReadNest_Book_Store/README.md

 ## 🎨 Theme Overview

-- **Light Mode:** Features an **Emerald Green** primary accent with crisp White and Ash Gray backgrounds, paired with Deep Black text and secondary buttons.
+- **Light Mode (Premium UI):** Features a sleek **Indigo** primary accent with **Vibrant Rose** secondary elements.
+Built on a crisp Slate-to-White gradient background with Pure White floating cards and High-Contrast Slate typography.
 - **Dark Mode:** Features a deep, eye-friendly **Black and Dark Ash** background, while switching the primary accent to a striking **Violet**, accompanied by crisp White text.

 ---
-*Created with ❤️ for a Web Development Internship Task.*
+*Created with ❤️ in 2026 for a Web Development Internship Task.*